Microsoft Azure Cloud Services and VM Monitoring

 4. Retrieve the application and directory ID values by following the instructions under Get tenant and app ID values for signing in, then return here and continue to step 5.

-• Record the values for Application (client) ID and Directory (tenant) ID so they may be entered into Netreo later.
+• Record the values for the Application (client) ID and Directory (tenant) ID so they may be entered into Netreo later.

 5. Retrieve the subscription ID by following the instructions in the document linked below, then return here and continue to step 6.